Stochastic reachability of a target tube: Theory and computation

 \subsection{Convexity and compactness: Polytopic representation of $\SRAsetk$}

 An underapproximative polytope of a closed and convex set is the convex hull of a collection of points within the set~\cite[Sec.
 2.1.4]{BoydConvex2004}.
-Using compactness, this underapproximation can be made tight by identifying the extreme points in the set \cite[Thm 2.6.16]{webster1994convexity}, which are those points that cannot be expressed as a convex combination of any two distinct points in the set \cite[Ch.
+Using compactness, this underapproximation can be made tight by identifying the extreme points in the set \cite[Thm 2.6.16]{webster1994convexity}.
+Recall that extreme points of a set are points that cannot be expressed as a convex combination of any two distinct points in the set \cite[Ch.
 2]{webster1994convexity}.
 The key benefit of demonstrating convexity of stochastic reach sets is that it enables a grid-free characterization.